-- 1. Parents/carers must provide the school with an Asthma Care Plan which has been completed by the student's medical practitioner.
+- 1. Parents/carers must provide the school with an Asthma Action Plan which has been completed by the student's medical practitioner.
 The plan must outline: - the prescribed medication taken by the student and when it is to be administered, for example as a pre-medication to exercise or on a regular basis - emergency contact details - the contact details of the student's medical practitioner - the student's known triggers - the emergency procedures to be taken in the event of an asthma flare-up or attack. - 2.
-Parents/carers should also provide a photo of the student to be included as part of the student's Asthma Care Plan. - Horsham College will keep all Asthma Care Plans in appropriate locations and 3. information will be confidentially stored on the Information Portal SEQTA and CASES21. - 4.
+Parents/carers should also provide a photo of the student to be included as part of the student's Asthma Action Plan. - 3.
+Horsham College will keep all Asthma Action Plans in appropriate locations and information will be confidentially stored on the Information Portal SEQTA and CASES21. - 4.
 School staff may also work with parents/carers to develop a Student Health Support Plan which will include details on: - how the school will provide support for the student - identify specific strategies - allocate staff to assist the student

-Any Student Health Support Plan will be developed in accordance with Horsham College's Health Care Needs Policy.
+Any Student requiring a Health Support Plan will be developed in accordance with Horsham College's Health Care Needs Policy.

-- 5. If a student diagnosed with asthma is going to attend a school camp or excursion, Horsham College parents/carers are required to provide any updated medical information. - If a student's asthma condition or treatment requirements change, parent/carers 6. must notify the school and provide an updated Asthma Care Plan. - 7.
-School staff will work with parents/carers to review Asthma Care Plans (and Student Health Support Plans).
+- 5. If a student diagnosed with asthma is going to attend a school camp or excursion, Horsham College parents/carers are required to provide any updated medical information. - 6.
+If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Action Plan. - 7.
+School staff will work with parents/carers to review Asthma Action Plans (and Student Health Support Plans) during Term 1 OR at the beginning of each school year.